ReinventDAO/Documentation/litepaper.md

 **Building a Collaborative Knowledge Ecosystem**

 Reinvent DAO fosters a collaborative environment where knowledge capital thrives.
 We transform intangible assets into tradable ones, allowing professional creators to maximise their impact.
-Through strategic partnerships, we're building a decentralized IP Marketplace (CKM) that empowers creators, consumers, and sponsors alike.
+Through strategic partnerships, we're building a decentralized IP Marketplace (PKH) that empowers creators, consumers, and sponsors alike.

 Join the Reinvent DAO revolution and unlock the true value of your Know-how in the Web3 era.
 Create liquidity, expand your reach, and contribute to a future where the new internet-era Emerging Tech knowledge is in high demand….
 This makes us more progressive to improve our business and daily lives.